JanTerm

 Information for Guest Instructors

-We have a number of opportunities for parents, grandparents, alumni, and friends of Bear Creek to volunteer to teach a JanTerm class in January 2024.
+We have several opportunities for parents, grandparents, alumni, and friends of Bear Creek to volunteer to teach a JanTerm class in January 2025.

 What is JanTerm?